arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	_Generating a link to share a blob_

-1. Copy the provided link, and open it in your browser.
+1. Copy the provided link and open it in your browser.
 You will be able to see the image from your browser.

 	![Opening a shared blob](Images/opening-a-shared-blob.png?raw=true "Opening a shared blob")

 	_Opening a shared blob_

-1. Wait two minutes (time it takes for this SAS token to expire) and press **Ctrl+F5**, as the token is no longer valid, you will not be able to see the image and an error will be displayed.
+1. Wait two minutes (time it takes for this SAS token to expire) and press **Ctrl+F5** to make a full page refresh.
+As the token is no longer valid, you will not be able to see the image and an error will be displayed.

 	![Opening an expired share link](Images/opening-an-expired-share-link.png?raw=true "Opening an expired share link")

 	_Opening an expired share link_

+	>**Note:** If you don't get the expected error, Internet Explorer may be serving the image from the cache.
+You can avoid hitting the cache by accessing in _Private Mode_ (press _Ctrl+Shift+P_).

 <a name="Ex4Task3" />
 #### Task 3 - Adding SAS at Queue level  ####

-In this task you will use SAS at queue level to restrict access to the storage queues.
-SAS can enable Read, Add, Process, and Update permissions on the queue.
+In this task you will use SAS at queue level to restrict access to the Queue Storage.
+SAS can enable Read, Add, Process, and Update permissions on a queue.

 1. Open the **SasService.cs** file and add the following _using_ statements.